 Early Life

-Martin Lorentzon was born on April 1, 1969, in Åsenhöga, Småland, Sweden.
-He grew up in Borås, Sweden, and showed an entrepreneurial spirit from a young age.
-His parents were Brita, a teacher, and Sven, an economist.
-He has two older siblings.
-Lorentzon attended Chalmers University of Technology in Gothenburg, where he earned a Master of Science and engineering degree.
-He also studied economics at the Stockholm School of Economics and took courses in rhetoric and argumentation at Stockholm University.
+Sven Hans Martin Lorentzon was born on April 1, 1969, in Åsenhöga, Småland, Sweden.
+He grew up in Borås and attended Chalmers University of Technology where he studied industrial economics, earning a Master of Science and Engineering degree.
+He also took economics courses at the Stockholm School of Economics and the Gothenburg School of Business, Economics and Law.

 Rise to Success